Thai court rules PM can stay, did not exceed term limit | Politics

 Thailand's Constitutional Court ruled Friday that Prime Minister Prayuth Chan-ocha can remain in his job and did not violate a constitutional provision limiting him to eight years in office.

-Opposition lawmakers had petitioned the court to decide on their contention that Prayuth, who took power as army commander after a 2014 coup, has violated the eight-year limit for prime ministers that was included for the first time in Thailand's 2017 Constitution.
+Opposition lawmakers had petitioned the court to decide on their contention that Prayuth, who took power as army commander in a 2014 coup, had violated the eight-year limit for prime ministers that was included for the first time in Thailand's 2017 Constitution.

 Prayuth officially became prime minister in a military government in August 2014, and was named prime minister again after a 2019 election.
 Using 2014 as a starting date, he would have reached his legal limit last month.